ninewise/dissertation/umgap/figures/misclassifications/supplementary-table.md

-  *Aeromonas hydrophila* subsp. *dhakensis* was established in 2002 as a new subspecies of *A. hydrophila* [@huys], whereas in 2015 it was reclassified as a separate species *A. dhakensis* by @beaz. @grim reclassified the virulent *A. TODO hydrophila* SSU strain isolated from a patient with diarrhea in the Philippines as *A. dhakensis* SSU, showing that in this case UMGAP actually comes up with a correct identification and instead the identification in the benchmark should
+  *Aeromonas hydrophila* subsp. *dhakensis* was established in 2002 as a new subspecies of *A. hydrophila* [@huys], whereas in 2015 it was reclassified as a separate species *A. dhakensis* by @beaz. @grim reclassified the virulent *A. hydrophila* SSU strain isolated from a patient with diarrhea in the Philippines as *A. dhakensis* SSU, showing that in this case UMGAP actually comes up with a correct identification and instead the identification in the benchmark should